LagoVista/docs/Scripting/PropertyBag.md

 title: Scripting Property Bag
 keywords: workflow, scripting, properties, storage

-status: readyforreview
+status: readyforapproval
 created: 20171007
-updated: 20171007
+updated: 20171013
 createdby: Kevin D. Wolf
-updatedby: Kevin D. Wolf
+updatedby: klworkman
 ---
 [Home](../Index.md) > [Scripting](Index.md)

 # Property Bag

-Your device contains the concept of a property bag.
-This is a free from key-value-pair storage type where you can add values in your workflow that will be persisted between workflow invocations.
-This is similar to an [Attribute](../Workflows/Attributes.md) but these values are scoped private to  the device that is to say that they can not be accessed other than through a workflow.
+Your device contains the concept of a Property Bag.
+This is a free, from key-value pair storage type where you can add values in your workflow that will be persisted between workflow invocations.
+This is similar to an [Attribute](../Workflows/Attributes.md), but these values are scoped as private to the device.
+This means that they cannot be accessed other than through a workflow.

-**Note 1:** Values put in a property bag are scoped at the device level, that is to say if you put a property called `length` into the property bag in one [workflow](../Workflows/Index.md), any other [workflows](../Workflows/Index.md) have access to both get and set that value.
+**Note 1:** Values put in a Property Bag are scoped at the device level.
+That is to say, if you put a property called `length` into the Property Bag in one [Workflow](../Workflows/Index.md), any other workflows have access to both get and set that value.

-**Note 2:** Values put into a property bag maintain their types.
-If you put in a `number`, when you get it at a later time, you will also receive a value that has the JavaScript type of `number`
+**Note 2:** Values put into a Property Bag maintain their types.
+If you put in a `number`, when you get it at a later time, you will also receive a value that has the JavaScript type of `number`.

 #### Adding an Item